student-IH-labs-and-stuff/BER-DAFT-MAR21/Project/final_project/project_proposals.md

 ----------

-+ how many people have access to culture ? is there an unbalance in where cultural venues are located and the communities / wealth of surrounding neighbourhoods? are cultural venues easily accessible to people newly arrived to big cities and who do not yet speak the local language?
++ how many people have access to culture ? is there an imbalance in where cultural venues are located and the communities / wealth of surrounding neighbourhoods? are cultural venues easily accessible to people newly arrived to big cities and who do not yet speak the local language?
 + project will involve scraping, map work, visual analysis, statistical inference, joining data sets together- my data examples are from london but could be extended
 + Data source example https://data.london.gov.uk/dataset/cultural-infrastructure-map https://data.london.gov.uk/dataset/focus-on-london-population-and-migration